SOFTS-Arabica coffee climbs, cocoa extends pullback

 * Dealers said recent rains in Brazil had helped to stall the recent run-up, improving the outlook for next year's crop.

-* The market remained underpinned, however, by supply tightness, with certified exchange stocks currently below 300,000 bags for the first time in at least 24 years.
+* The market remained underpinned, however, by supply tightness, with certified exchange stocks currently below 300,000 bags for the first time in 24 years.

-* Speculators increased their bullish bets on futures of arabica coffee on ICE U.S. in the week to Nov.
-14, data from the Commodity Futures Trading Commission showed on Friday.
+* A volume of 6,840 bags of arabica from Papua New Guinea appeared for grading at ICE, taking the total volume pending grading to 14,675 bags.

-* January robusta coffee LRCc2 fell by 0.6% to $2,506 a metric ton as the harvest continued to progress in top robusta producer Vietnam.
+* January robusta coffee LRCc2 fell $16, or 0.6%, at $2,505 a metric ton as the harvest is expected to gain pace in Vietnam.

+* "It's breezy and cool, a hint that the rainy season is coming to an end," said a Vietnamese trader in a note.
+"Farmers are confident that – barring some unexpected tropical storms in Dec - the weather will be dry enough to finish the harvest."

 COCOA

-* March London cocoa LCCc2 fell by 1.9% to 3,451 pounds a metric ton, retreating further from last week's record high of 3,569 pounds.
+* March London cocoa LCCc2 settled down 88 pounds, or 2.5%, to 3,429 pounds a metric ton, retreating further from last week's record high of 3,569 pounds.

 * Dealers said speculative buying appeared to have at least temporarily dried up although there remains solid industry support just below current levels.

-* The market continues to derive support from a drop in production in top grower Ivory Coast.

 * Main crop cocoa arrivals at ports in Ivory Coast had reached 417,000 metric tons by Nov.
 19 since the start of the season on Oct.
-1, down 30% from the same period last season, exporters estimated on Monday.
+1, down 30% from the same period last season.

 SUGAR